solohan22/Vehicle-Tracking/README.md

 Actual 10 labels:  [ 0.
 0. 0.
 1. 0.
 0. 1.
 0. 1.
 0.]
 0.04211 seconds to predict 10 labels with SVC
 ```

+I also tested a neural network classifier which is similar to https://github.com/HTuennermann/Vehicle-Detection-and-Tracking, but the training and predicting is much slower (at least one order of magnitude) than SVM, therefore is not realistic for such a task.

 ###Sliding Window Search